ibm-cloud-docs/secrets-manager/engine-iam.md

 Complete the following steps to configure the IAM credentials engine by using an IAM service authorization.

-To manage IAM credenials from the same {{site.data.keyword.cloud_notm}} account as your {{site.data.keyword.secrets-manager_short}} instance, run the following commands to add the required IAM service authorization policies:
+To manage IAM credentials from the same {{site.data.keyword.cloud_notm}} account as your {{site.data.keyword.secrets-manager_short}} instance, run the following commands to add the required IAM service authorization policies:

 ```sh
 ibmcloud iam authorization-policy-create secrets-manager iam-identity "Service ID Creator, Operator" --source-service-instance-id SOURCE_SERVICE_INSTANCE_GUID